robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 Suite name
 ----------

-The test suite name is constructed from the file or directory name.
+The test suite name is constructed from the file or directory name by default.
 The name is created so that the extension is ignored, possible underscores are replaced with spaces, and names fully in lower case are title cased.
 For example, :file:`some_tests.robot` becomes :name:`Some Tests` and :file:`My_test_directory` becomes :name:`My test directory`.